 To maintain the academic atmosphere of the campus community, students are expected to conduct themselves in a considerate manner with regard to the rights, obligations and safety needs of others.
 Accordingly, students are obliged to live in a cooperative manner with other community members.
-Behavior that does not conform to community standards and is a disruption to the community may result in disciplinary action and/or removal from the community.
+Behavior that does not conform to community standards and is a disruption (such as lying down, talking loudly and eating food during official assembly meetings, etc.) to the community may result in disciplinary action and/or removal from the community.
 All students must carry a valid Student ID Card with a current photo as they may be required to present it for identification check upon entering the campus or accessing campus facilities.